frostwire/frostwire-jlibtorrent/README.md

 Develop libtorrent based apps with the joy of coding in Java.

-Here's a simple example of how to create a .torrent downloader using **jlibtorrent**.
+Here's a simple example of how to create a .torrent downloader using **frostwire-jlibtorrent**.

 ```
 public final class DownloadTorrent {